jcosborn/qex/src/experimental/graph/DESIGN.md

 selector flips to reuse symbolic gradients when the branch roots themselves have not changed.

+Literal branch conveniences are only for scalar and int branches.
+Other value types must pass explicit graph values on both branches.
+If a branch comes from a boundary that returns erased `Gvalue`, such as `apply`, cast it before using it as a typed branch.

-Use `cond` for choosing between compatible values.
-Do not use it as a back door for shape changes.
+Use `cond` for choosing between compatible values, not as a back door for shape changes.

 ## Higher-Order Functions